Oxford Street: New Oxford Street

 New Oxford Street was built in 1847, in accordance with a plan of James Pennethorne, to link the eastern end of Oxford Street with High Holborn.
 It extends the axis of Oxford Street eastwards from St Giles Circus.
 Previously, the route into the City of London had deviated southwards at this point, to skirt around the ancient settlement of St Giles with its leper hospital.
 The building of the new street involved much slum clearance, but did not entirely eradicate the notorious old rookeries.
 Once a fashionable shopping street, a preponderance of office buildings has led to New Oxford Street no longer sharing the activity or ambience of its namesake; but in its central section a number of original 1840s stuccoed buildings have survived, providing a glimpse of its former character.

-Centre Point, at the corner of New Oxford Street and Charing Cross Road, was one of London's first skyscrapers; it was designed by property developer Harry Hyams and opened in 1966.
-It failed to find a suitable tenant and remained empty for many years before being occupied by squatters who used it as a centre of protest against the lack of suitable accommodation in central London.
-In 2015, building work began to convert it into residential flats, with development expected to finish in 2017.
+Centre Point, at the corner of New Oxford Street and Charing Cross Road, was one of London's first skyscrapers (designed by R. Seifert & Partners and completed in 1966).
+The 121 m tower was built by property developer Harry Hyams (with support from the London County Council planning department) as a speculative investment; left empty for over a decade, it was occupied for a time by protesters, demonstrating against a lack of suitable accommodation in central London.
+In 2015, building work began to convert it into residential flats; the restoration and conversion was completed in March 2018.
+Much as had been the case at its original opening, the refurbished tower remains largely empty, with few windows lit in the evenings, the rest in darkness, despite at least half its units being sold; this has led to its being called one of London's "ghost towers".